Guardianship, Not Ownership

 - We don’t sell access to its internals.

-(No demos, no prompts, no cloning risk.) - We operate under sealed licensing.
+(No direct model access, no prompt injection surface, no cloning risk.
+Clients interact through governed interfaces and simulations.) - We operate under sealed licensing.

 (Clear boundaries: you route through it, we preserve it.) - We preserve upstream governance.

-(It is positioned at the door, not inside your systems, so judgment remains tamper-proof.)
+(It is positioned at the door, not inside your systems, so judgment remains tamper-proof — and admissible when someone asks what was allowed and why.)

 Stewardship protects both sides: